 If you are alone, and worried about human or animal predators, you’ll need to choose where to sleep carefully, and an alarm to cover you or you’ll need to sleep very, very lightly.

 Alarms could be some electronic gadget or traditional improvised alarms or noisemakers like cans or bells on strings, precariously arranged piles of noisy materials and broken glass.
 An alternative is something like a small deadfall run by simple and fine cordage or fishing line and tied onto your body.
-If tripped, it will give you a jerk, hopefully waking you.
+If tripped, it will give you a pull, hopefully waking you.

 Use your head and be clever when it comes to getting some winks on your own unless you are in a very safe place.